 C-PACE and Housing in Downtown tax abatement primarily serve $50M+ projects — small sponsors use private construction debt at 8.99%–13.5%.

-Why Jaken for DC construction
+Why Jaken Finance Group for DC construction

 We fund DMV metro deals daily from our Hoffman Estates headquarters — rowhouse vertical, basement legalization, and pop-up additions with draw inspectors who understand DOB sign-off sequence, not generic national checklists.